-However, the framework does illustrate the problem with much career development theory in that it rarely considers career problems "obvious" beyond the or at best the "complicated".
-The simple elegance of Holland's (1997) model is both its strength and also its weakness.
-In particular, as Holland acknowledged, it rests on the ceteris paribus assumption "other things being equal applies to the entire theory," and you can ignore this "but don't complain to the manufacturer if things go wrong!"
+However, the framework does illustrate the problem with much career development theory in that it rarely considers career problems beyond the "obvious" or at best the "complicated".
+The simple elegance of Holland's (1997) model is both its strength and acknowledged, it rests on the ceteris paribus assumption "other things being equal applies to the entire theory," and you can ignore this "but don't complain to the manufacturer if things go wrong!"
 (Holland, 1992, p.
 12).